 Hazelnuts: You can use any nut you like but I think the hazelnut oreo combination is really amazing.
-If you want a nut-free version you can skip the nuts, skip the powdered sugar and reduce the butter to 8 tablespoons (one stick, half a cup).
+If you want a nut-free version you can skip the nuts, and reduce the butter to 8 tablespoons (one stick, half a cup).

 Cream cheese: In the US cream cheese is sold in blocks of 7 ounces each.
 As for brands, generic brands are usually a bit soft, so I prefer the firmness of Philadelphia.